narunartwongsawat/JumJaiAan/README.md

 You can try out this bot by adding the LINE account `@591ugjhx`.
 Once added, send a link in the chat with the bot to get a summary.

+## Known Issues

+-   **Dynamic Websites (e.g., Facebook):** The bot may not be able to summarize content from highly dynamic websites where the main content is loaded via JavaScript after the initial page load.
+This is because Google Apps Script's `UrlFetchApp` only retrieves the initial HTML and does not execute JavaScript.

 ## Setup

 1.  **Create a LINE Official Account (OA) and a channel in the [LINE Developers Console](https://developers.line.biz/en/).**